Community-based urban farms and gardens

 Post-industrial areas often lack green spaces for public use.
 Turning unused urban land into productive community gardens can have a positive impact on locals, contributing to improved mental and physical health through exposure to nature and healthy sources of food and a community feeling.

-Abandoned parts of the Sangone Park are being redesigned and used for community urban gardens.
+Abandoned parts of the Sangone Park were redesigned and used for community urban gardens.
 The aim was to improve the safety of the area and encourage community activities and productivity.
-In the Piemonte Park, 2.5 hectares of land will be used for social farming activities including teaching, training and for job placements.
+In the Piemonte Park, 2.5 hectares of land were used for social farming activities including teaching, training and for job placements.